simpsonlab/simpsonlab.github.io/_posts/2015-04-08-eventalign.md

 Aligning Events to a Reference
 ------------------------------

-The hidden Markov model we designed for the consensus problem had 5-mers of an arbitrary sequence as the backbone of the HMM, with additional states and transitions to handle the skipping/splitting artefacts.
+The hidden Markov model we designed for the consensus problem had 5-mers of a proposed consensus sequence as the backbone of the HMM, with additional states and transitions to handle the skipping/splitting artefacts.
 In our preprint we used this HMM to calculate a consensus sequence from a set of reads.
 If we make a reference genome the backbone of the HMM, we can use it to align events to the reference.

 The new ```eventalign``` module of ```nanopolish``` exposes this functionality as a command line tool.
 This program takes in a set of nanopore reads aligned in base-space to a reference sequence (or draft genome assembly) and re-aligns the reads in event space.